ISIOT-ECI/Lab1-mqtt-messaging/README.md

 ### Lab 2 - IoT devices communication

-### Exercise to be done by groups of two students.
+### Exercise to be done in groups of two - Pick your partner!

 ### Required elements.